 Greg Jones, Associate Professor; Ph.D., University of Texas at Austin.
 Emerging technologies.

-Kim Nimon, Assistant Professor; Ph.D., University of North Texas.
+Kim Nimon, Associate Professor; Ph.D., University of North Texas.
 Workplace spirituality; measurement and evaluation of employee attitudes.

 Cathleen Norris, Regents Professor; Ph.D., University of North Texas.
 Computer-based education; human factors; teacher productivity.